indracit/Java-Cheatsheet/README.md

 # 47. Thread class
-    #1

 - When you run an application, the software that you have written will be running on an OS( Operating System).
 - Below the OS, a layer is present that is known as Hardware.
 - Software will always run on hardware.
 - Hardware consists of:
  RAM - acts as a temporary memory for processing
  CPU - that executes something (processing done here)

 - OS supports multiple software working at the same time and it means it supports Multitasking.

 - Multitasking:
     Multitasking is the ability of the CPU to perform multiple tasks simultaneously.
 There will be continuous context switching of the CPU between the tasks.
 - CPU has a concept of time sharing which means each process runs for some short period of time one by one.
  The software runs parallelly by sharing the time in the CPU.

-#2
 - We can also divide our tasks into small units.
 - In the same task or a program, we can have multiple threads running at the same time.
 - Thread is light-weight and it is the smallest unit of a task.

 - Multithreading:-
 Multithreading is a system in which many threads are created from a process through which the computer power is increased.

-#1
-When you build an application, we use certain frameworks and behind the scene, these frameworks will create threads.
+- When you build an application, we use certain frameworks and behind the scene, these frameworks will create threads.
 - Every statement runs in a sequence in the main method.
 - If you want to execute two behaviours to execute at the same time, then we can use threads.
 - We can not execute normal objects in multiple threads or normal objects can not be executed simultaneously.

-#2
 - Java provides a Thread class to achieve thread programming.
 The thread class provides constructors and methods to create and perform operations on a thread.
 - A thread can be created by extending the thread class.
 The thread class can be extended through the Thread keyword.
 - By using the Thread keyword with class, it will not create a new thread.

-#3
 - We have to use the start() method in the main to start the execution of a new thread.
 - start() is a method that is present inside the thread class. start() method only calls the run method.
 - Start() invokes the run() method on the Thread object.
 - run method should be present inside every thread to start a new thread.
 - run() method is used to do an action for a thread.

-#4
 - All threads cannot run at the same time, so threads go for the time sharing.
--In this time-sharing Operating system, many processes are allocated with computer resources in respective time slots.
+- In this time-sharing Operating system, many processes are allocated with computer resources in respective time slots.
 - Scheduler is responsible to allow which thread to execute at what time.

-#1
 - We cannot control the schedular, we can only give suggestions to it to give priority.
 - getPriority() is a method that gives the current priority of a thread.
 - The range of priority goes from 1 to 10.
 One is the least priority whereas ten is the maximum priority.